hyperfunny88/sp/README.md

 For the Linux build you do not need a build system.
 You can just run `cc` on `recv.c` and link against the libraries above.

 For a quick build, there are some scripts included.
-Simply run `./build/unix && ./build/win`.
+Simply run `./build/linux && ./build/win`.
 You will find the binaries located in build/.

+If you are using `./build/linux`, you can change the backends for `sp-recv` that are built by setting `USE_SOUNDIO` or `USE_PIPEWIRE` to 0 or 1.
+By default, only the PipeWire backend is built.

 # Caveats

 sp is targeted towards VM communication, and is not optimized to be used over a physical network.
 The way that sp sends data is likely unfriendly to most routers and network cards.
 As mentioned earlier, sp does not do any extra buffering, batching, or processing at the sender's side.
-Therefore if you are using `sp-send-ll`, every hooked program will create it's own
-	connection to send the stream.
+Therefore if you are using `sp-send-ll`, every hooked program will create it's own connection to send the stream.
 This means that with `sp-send-ll`, the more clients you have, the more bandwidth it uses.

 `sp-send-ll` will not work with some protected programs (ex. web browser).
 It will also not work with audio capture programs (like OBS) as it mutes the stream